Retention marketing | Guides

 Key metrics and KPIs for retention marketing

-Retention marketing is like nurturing a flourishing garden of loyal customers, ensuring they stay connected, engaged, and satisfied with your brand.
-To truly excel in this art, you need to wield some key metrics and KPIs like powerful tools, helping you understand and optimize your strategies for long-term success.
+To excel in this art, you need to wield some key metrics and KPIs to help you understand and optimize your strategies for long-term success.

 Understanding customer lifetime value (CLV)